denalicloud/legal/gdpr-subcontractors.md

 ## The following are used as approved subcontractors

-### 1. In the case of network planning and engineering consulting

- – Denali Golden Core Limited, London, W1B 3HH, Great Britain

-### 2. In case of IaaS resources platform, located in Germany
+### 1. In case of IaaS resources platform, located in Germany

  – Google Limited, Dublin, Ireland

-### 3. In case of IaaS resources, located in Switzerland
+### 2. In case of IaaS resources, located in Switzerland

  – Tritema SA

-### 4. In case of Cryptography and security consulting
+### 3. In case of Cryptography and security consulting

- - Denali Sàrl, Neuchâtel, 2000, Switzerland
+ - Denali Sàrl, La Chaux-de-Fonds, 2300, Switzerland